 Dogwood’s Approach to ACT-SAT Prep

-What are the specific steps to take (and avoid) for your student to achieve his or her best results on the ACT or SAT?
-For the Class of 2025, there is a new consideration: the new digital adaptive SAT that will launch in March 2024.
-Read more about the new test on our website.
+What are the specific steps to take (and avoid) for your student to achieve his or her best results on the ACT or the new digital adaptive SAT?
+Read more about the new SAT on our website.

 1. Start as early in junior year as practical.